aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 $$ C_2 = 2 \sqrt{\sqrt{2}-1} \frac{z}{ b_{1/2} } $$

-using the same parametrization as above we get
+using the same parameterization as above we get

 ```julia